Welcome to our website !

 We were delighted to invite the public to follow the Art Trail route and to see behind the scenes of local artists.
 The event was a huge success, with visitors commenting what a lovely event it had been and how they had enjoyed meeting artists in situ, seeing their creativity in their own studio spaces and enjoying a relaxed welcoming atmosphere.

 For the artists an open studio event is a great opportunity to show off the results of our endeavours, and to meet interesting people.
-Both Art Trails have been really well received and each year we try to have some new faces.
+Both Art Trails have been really well received and each year we aim to have new faces.

-What each artist shows varies from painting – figurative, landscape, portrait and nature-inspired work – to ceramics, sculpture and jewellery.
-Most work is for sale so a fabulous opportunity to pick up some unique gifts.
+The work on display varied from painting – figurative, landscape, portrait and nature-inspired work – to ceramics, sculpture and jewellery.
+Most work was for sale so it was a fabulous opportunity to pick up unique gifts.